allenlin90/programmingLearning/webDesign/AdvancedCSSAndSass:Flexbox,Grid,AnimationsAndMore!/README.md

     1. `align-items: flex-end`
     1. `align-items: baseline`
     1. `align-items: center`
+1. We can test the features in the sandbox on codepen [https://codepen.io/allenlin90/pen/ZELvdra](https://codepen.io/allenlin90/pen/ZELvdra)

 ## A Basic Intro to Flexbox: Flex Items
 1. For items in the flexbox container, we can use `align-self` to overwirte the property of `justify-content` and `align-items` of the flexbox container.
 Therefore, only the single item in the flexbox is affected rather than all the items.